AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 > [!NOTE]
 > For more information about using Wireshark, see the <a href="http://www.wireshark.org/docs/wsug_html_chunked/" target="_blank">Wireshark Users Guide</a>.
+>
+>

 ### <a name="appendix-3"></a>Appendix 3: Using Microsoft Message Analyzer to capture network traffic
 You can use Microsoft Message Analyzer to capture HTTP and HTTPS traffic in a similar way to Fiddler, and capture network traffic in a similar way to Wireshark.

 #### Configure a web tracing session using Microsoft Message Analyzer
 To configure a web tracing session for HTTP and HTTPS traffic using Microsoft Message Analyzer, run the Microsoft Message Analyzer application and then on the **File** menu, click **Capture/Trace**.
 In the list of available trace scenarios, select **Web Proxy**.
-Then in the **Trace Scenario Configuration** panel, in the **HostnameFilter** textbox, add the names of your storage endpoints (you can look up these names in the Azure Classic Portal).
+Then in the **Trace Scenario Configuration** panel, in the **HostnameFilter** textbox, add the names of your storage endpoints (you can look up these names in the Azure Classic Management Portal).
 For example, if the name of your Azure storage account is **contosodata**, you should add the following to the **HostnameFilter** textbox:

 ```
 contosodata.blob.core.chinacloudapi.cn contosodata.table.core.chinacloudapi.cn contosodata.queue.core.chinacloudapi.cn